Papers submitted for publication must conform to the following guidelines:

 9. Qur’an verses and hadith texts must be noted by syakal and must be translated to Indonesian;

-10. Bibliographical reference must be noted in footnote and bibliography according to Al Hakam: The Journal of Islamic Family Law and Gender style;
+10. Bibliographical reference must be noted in footnote and bibliography according to Al Hakam: The Indonesian Journal of Islamic Family Law and Gender Issues style;

 When a source is cited for the first time, full information is provided: full name(s) of author(s), title of the source in italic, place of publication, publishing company, date of publication, and the precise page that is cited.
 For the following citations of the same source, list the author’s last name, two or three words of the title, and the specific page number(s).